27 May, 2020

 Part of: GS-II- USA-CHINA Cold war (PT-MAINS-PERSONALITY TEST)

 The prospects of a trade war between China and the western economies ratcheted as Beijing accused the US of pushing relations towards a “new cold war”.

-Over the past few months, Hong Kong, a former British colony and now a special administrative region under Chinese sovereignty, has emerged on the radar of the United States.
+Over the past few months, Hong Kong, a former British colony and now a special administrative region under Chinese sovereignty has emerged on the radar of the United States.
 USA Is cautioned about the sustainability of Hong Kong’s autonomy under the “one country, two systems” (OCTS) model.
-Hong Kong, the region’s autonomy has been “diminished” in consequence of China’s interventions, though it the proposed Extradition Bill, which, when passed, will authorize the Hong Kong government to extradite people to China and put an end to Hong Kong’s 178 year-long separate legal jurisdiction and the recent National Security bill.
+Hong Kong, the region’s autonomy has been “diminished” in consequence of China’s interventions, though the proposed Extradition Bill, which, when passed, will authorize the Hong Kong government to extradite people to China and put an end to Hong Kong’s 178 year-long separate legal jurisdictions and the recent National Security bill.

 U.S. Interests in Hong Kong

 Tension related to Taiwan

 The consequences of the breakdown in US-China relations are going to be very devastating for the world and for the global economy because the ability of the US and China to work together was the keystone of the whole arch of globalization and global trade.